 Lockers – Carroll University offers lockers to be rented out by Commuter Students in the lower level of the Campus Center.
 These lockers are available for student use on a first-come, first-served basis.
 There is no fee but the lockers must be registered.

 Students will need to come to the Campus Center Information Desk to reserve their locker.
 Students will have the option to reserve for either a semester or academic year.
 Summer sessions will require a separate reservation.

 All lockers have locks on them.
 After the student reserves their locker through the Campus Center Information Desk, they will be issued a combination to the lock on their locker.

-If at any point throughout the semester the student has lost or forgot their combination, they need to contact: Angela Meldonian, Asst.
-Director of Campus Center Operations, or Kayla Tschirgi, Campus Center Operations Fellow at email@example.com .
+If at any point throughout the semester the student has lost or forgot their combination, they need to contact: the Campus Center Information Desk at email@example.com .

 Commuter Parking – All commuter students, full and part-time, should register their motor vehicle with the campus Public Safety department and obtain a parking permit.
 Permits must be displayed in the appropriate designated vehicle location.
 A permit is issued at no charge at the time of vehicle registration.
-Commuters may park in lots 3, 9, 10, 11 and 12.
-In addition commuters may park in lots 6, 7, and 8 after 4 p.m.
-Monday-Friday and on holidays and weekends.
+Commuters may park in lots 9, 10, 11 or 12.
+In the evenings, after 4 p.m., commuters may also park in lots 6 and 7 Monday-Friday and on holidays and weekends.

 Alternatives to on-campus parking include area streets and a city lot.
 The area streets are posted with regulations and signs should be checked before parking.
 The city lot is located just to the west of lot 12 and is rarely full.
 It is limited to no more than 3 hours of continuous parking without the purchase of a permit from the city.
 The cost of the permit is approximately $25 per month and allows unlimited parking.